-To pause at a split time
+To pause at a split time © © (A) I Split release Start

-Note
+To measure two finishes

-- The Stopwatch Mode can indicate elapsed time up to 23 hours, 59 minutes, 59.99 seconds.

-Once started, stopwatch timing continues until you press (a) to stop it, even if you exit the Stopwatch Mode to another mode and even if timing reaches the stopwatch limit defined above. - Exiting the Stopwatch Mode while a split time is frozen on the display clears the split time and returns to elapsed time measurement.
+- The Stopwatch Mode can indicate elapsed time up to 23 hours, 59 minutes, 59.99 seconds. - An ongoing elapsed time measurement operation will continue internally even if you change to another mode.
+However, if you exit the Stopwatch Mode while a split time is displayed, the split time will not be displayed when you return to the Stopwatch Mode.